Pallet Rack Beams: Critical details that prevent beam failure

 These regulations apply to all types of pallet racking systems, regardless of the kind of steel (cold-formed or hot-rolled), and to both movable and non-movable racking systems.

-Key Takeaways
+Key Takeaways on Racking Beams

-• Inspect beams informally and formally regularly.
+• Inspect beams informally and formally at regular intervals.

 Contact Damotech if you have any questions or need help with keeping your personnel and warehouse safe and efficient.